 Since June, I’ve been enjoying my new favorite hobby: Korean lessons!!!
 After spending last winter learning the basics on my own with a textbook and audio CD’s, I realized I needed help from a teacher in order to improve my speaking and listening abilities.

 I was delighted when Seok Bae Jang, a professor at my alma-mater, Wellesley College, agreed to “meet” with me twice per week on-line.
 Neither of us had ever done a one-on-one digital class before but it has worked out great.
-He writes words on a mini whiteboard and holds it up to the camera for me to see.
-We can have a conversation just as if we were sitting in the same room.
+Using Google Hangouts video/audio chat, we can have a conversation just as if we were sitting in the same room together.
+To help me learn new words, he writes on a mini whiteboard and holds it up to the camera for me to see.

 I am learning so much!
 But it is so much more difficult than any of the European languages I have previously studied that my progress feels slow.
 As of very recently I am able to piece together sentences on my own.
-Our lessons will end when I head to Sweden for our first races in late November but I will continue to practice on my own!
-My goal is to be able to communicate with Korean fans and volunteers in Pyong-Chang, IF I am selected to represent Team USA at the Olympics.
+Our lessons will end in mid-November when I head to Sweden for our first races but I will continue to practice on my own.
+My goal is to be able to communicate with Korean fans and volunteers in Pyeong-Chang, IF I am selected to represent Team USA at the Olympics.

 Last February when I raced in Korea, the local people were so excited when I could say even just a few words.
 Learning another’s language is one of the greatest signs of respect, and in a time when the US is perhaps not viewed in the kindest light by our global neighbors I hope that my small voice can make a big impression.